Create Guide Templates

 The Guide chat window where you enter identifying information before starting a chat.

-1. Click the app selector and select ACD.
+1. Click the app selector icon of app selector and select Guide.

-6. Set Template type to Standard Menu - Multiple Buttons.
+5. Set Template type to Multiple Button Menu.

 Create a Customer Portal Template